appscode-cloud/offline-license-server/README.md

 ## API Reference

+### License Validity

+A License file is a valid for a given Kubernetes cluster.
+For the `community` edition, you will receive a license that is valid for 1 year.
+For the `enterprise` edition, this server will issue a 14 day trial license.
+If you are interested in purchasing Enterprise license, please contact us via sales@appscode.com for further discussion.
+You can also set up a meeting via our [calendly link](https://calendly.com/appscode/30min).

 ### Cluster UID

 We use the `uid` of the `kube-system` namespace as the Kubernetes cluster UID.
 Please run the command below to get the cluster uid for your cluster: